-^{}Minimum subsequent investment amount may be reduced or waived by the ACD at its discretion.
+^{}Minimum initial investment amount, ACD's preliminary charge or any other fees payable to the ACD may be reduced or waived by the ACD at its discretion.

 Appendix 2 Investment and borrowing powers of the Company

 1. Investment and borrowing powers of the Company